 Expats will have numerous options for private and public healthcare in Edinburgh.
 Public sector services are provided by the National Health Service (NHS) Scotland.
 All citizens and residents are eligible for enrolment in this system, funded through deductions from salaries.
 In short, no payment is required for doctor or hospital visits.

 The NHS is generally efficient and provides high-quality care.
-Upon finding accommodation in Edinburgh, expats will need to register with a “surgery”, the term for a General Practitioner’s (GP) practice.
-The NHS website will help in finding which practices serve different areas.
+Upon finding accommodation in Edinburgh, expats will need to register with a 'surgery', the term for a General Practitioner’s (GP) practice.
+The NHS Inform website will help in finding which practices serve different areas, as well as plenty of other info.
 Once registered, expats will be given an NHS number, after which getting an appointment becomes quick and easy.

-Private healthcare is also available, though it can be prohibitively expensive and the superb standard of complimentary public care leads many expats to forego this additional cost.
+Private healthcare is also available, though it can be prohibitively expensive, and the superb standard of complimentary public care leads many expats to forego this additional cost.
 Some expats do choose to use private healthcare in order to skip the waiting periods characteristic of the public sector.
-If planning to use private healthcare, it is recommended that expats invest in health insurance.
+If planning to use private healthcare, it is recommended that expats invest in good comprehensive health insurance.